Why older dogs deserve the spotlight – and a birthday paw-ty to match

 Forget teaching old dogs new tricks – sometimes, all they need is a reason to celebrate.
 And this week, they got exactly that.

-In honour of DOGust – the global birthday for shelter dogs – Mars Petcare teamed up with Battersea Dogs & Cats Home to throw a tail-wagging “paw-ty” for some of the UK’s most overlooked four-legged friends: senior rescue dogs.
-The event, part of Mars' 90th anniversary celebrations, put older pooches front and centre, with two golden oldies – sprightly 9-year-old Jack Russell Sue and her glamorous sidekick Gioia, a 10-year-old Maltese – stealing hearts as they enjoyed treats, toys, and plenty of fuss.
+In honour of DOGust – the global birthday for shelter dogs – Mars teamed up with Battersea Dogs & Cats Home to throw a tail-wagging “paw-ty” for some of the UK’s most overlooked four-legged friends: senior rescue dogs.
+The event, part of Mars' 90th anniversary celebrations of their pet care range, put older pooches front and centre, with two golden oldies – sprightly 9-year-old Jack Russell Sue and her glamorous sidekick Gioia, a 10-year-old Maltese – stealing hearts as they enjoyed treats, toys, and plenty of fuss.

 The party wasn’t just for fun (though the dogs didn’t seem to mind) – it was designed to spotlight a group too often forgotten.
 Despite being loyal, gentle and loving, senior pets regularly lose out to their younger counterparts when it comes to adoption.
 In fact, just 16% of adopted pets globally are over the age of one, according to Mars’ Global Pet Parent Study.